2018/19 | Conestoga College

 Late Submission of Student Work

-Student work submitted after the due date/time, and without accepted extenuating circumstances, may be graded by faculty but the mark will be progressively reduced as follows:
+Student work submitted after the due date/time, and without accepted extenuating circumstances, may be graded by faculty but the mark may be progressively reduced.

 Extension of Submission of Student Work

 It is acknowledged that events can happen to either faculty or students that disrupt the planned schedule.
 Each incident will be addressed on an individual, case-by-case basis by course faculty, with the following general guidelines: